greggoryhogan/theleashlessdog/README.md

-# Leashless
+# The Leashless Dog

-All the fancy stuff required to run [theleashlessdog.com](https://theleashlessdog.com/)
+A custom theme for [theleashlessdog.com](https://theleashlessdog.com/)